‘The Walking Dead’ Showrunner Angela Kang Says There Are Many Stories Left To Tell

 Cohan’s character first appeared in the zombie apocalypse series during the show’s second season, and was later promoted to series regular for Season 3.
 By Season 9, fans noticed that Cohan’s character began appearing less and less on the show, until it was revealed Maggie had left Alexandria during the time jump.

 The actress stepped away from the series to pursue other projects, including ABC’s spy drama, Whiskey Cavalier, which was canceled after just one season at the network, as previously reported by The Inquisitr.
-On the series Cohan played CIA operative Francesca “Frankie” Trowbridge, alongside Scandal’s Scott Foley as FBI Special Agent Will Chase.
+On the series, Cohan played CIA operative Francesca “Frankie” Trowbridge, alongside Scandal’s Scott Foley as FBI Special Agent Will Chase.
 The series also starred Ana Ortiz, Vir Das, Tyler James Williams, and Josh Hopkins.
 Foley’s wife, Marika Domińczyk, also appeared in a recurring role.

 Earlier this year, Cohan informed fans that she hasn’t left The Walking Dead and is looking forward to her character’s return in the upcoming season.

-It’s currently unclear how the Kang and the show’s writers will address Maggie’s return, but The Walking Dead Season 10 premieres Sunday, October 6, on AMC.
+It’s currently unclear how Kang and the show’s writers will address Maggie’s return, but The Walking Dead Season 10 premieres Sunday, October 6, on AMC.